 Neuro News – 1.19.21

-Topics this week: Stop negative chatter in your mind, cultivate hope this year, and beat negativity
+Topics: Stop negative chatter in your mind, cultivate hope this year, and beat negativity

 “Cognitive reappraisal” is a term psychologists use to refer to the practice of replacing negative thoughts with ones that are both more positive and true.
 Research shows people who control their self-talk in this manner have better mental health, more life satisfaction, and even better-functioning hearts.
 The Wall Street Journal takes a deeper look at cognitive reappraisal and how to stop the negative chatter in your head.